-More commonly known as river blindness, onchocerciasis is transmitted through the bite of black flies and can cause intense itching, disfiguring dermatitis, eye lesions and, eventually, blindness.
+More commonly known as river blindness, onchocerciasis is transmitted through the bite of certain black flies that live near rivers, and can cause intense itching, disfiguring dermatitis, eye lesions and, eventually, blindness.
 At the inception of the program, the disease was one of the leading causes of preventable blindness worldwide, and approximately 130 million people were at risk for the disease.

-MECTIZAN relieves the agonizing itching that accompanies the disease and halts progression toward blindness—thereby addressing characteristics of the disease that dramatically affect the quality of life.
+MECTIZAN relieves the agonizing itching that accompanies the disease and halts progression toward blindness—thereby addressing characteristics of the disease that dramatically affect people’s quality of life and productivity.
 MECTIZAN is well suited for distribution in remote areas by community health workers through mass distribution programs.
 It is the only well-tolerated drug known to halt the development of river blindness.

 RESPONSIBLE DONATIONS AND ADVERSE-EXPERIENCE MONITORING AND REPORTING

 While side effects following treatment with MECTIZAN are rare, we have developed a rigorous program for monitoring and reporting any adverse experiences (AEs) in the field.
-With the help of local NGDOs, all field-based distributors are trained in AE detection, management and reporting; all AEs must be reported to the company, which then reports them to drug safety and regulatory agencies in the U.S. and internationally.
+With the help of local NGOs, all community drug distributors and health professionals are trained in AE detection, management and reporting.
+All AEs must be reported to the company, which then reports them to drug safety and regulatory agencies in the U.S. and internationally.

-The MECTIZAN Expert Committee, ministries of health, and WHO also play key roles in making sure that best practices are applied to surveillance and management of AEs at the community level.
+The MECTIZAN Expert Committee, WHO and ministries of health also play key roles in making sure that best practices are applied for the surveillance and management of AEs at all levels.
 The AE reporting form itself has been revised several times throughout the program’s history to streamline and standardize reporting.